 Chief Alvin D. Hinton

 Chief Alvin D. Hinton has been the Chief of Police at the National Institutes of Health, Division of Police, since January 2000.
-He began his law enforcement career with the United States Park Police (USPP).
+He began his law enforcement career with the United States Park Police (USPP), where he graduated first in his Basic Recruit Training Class.
 He rose through the ranks to become a Deputy Chief of Police for the Field Office's Division (commanded all areas outside of the environs of the Washington Metropolitan Area), and the Operations Division (commanded all areas within the environs of the Washington Metropolitan area).
-During his tenure with the USPP Chief Hinton also commanded the USPP New York Field Office, Training Branch, and Major Crimes Unit.
+During his tenure with the USPP Chief Hinton also commanded the USPP New York Field Office, where he established and opened USPP offices at the Statue of Liberty and Ellis Island, Training Branch, Major Crimes Unit and served as a motorcycle officer early in his career.
 Chief Hinton managed a myriad of high-profile events to include, but not limited to: managing/leading law enforcement efforts for: the Cuban Refugee Program at Fort Chaffee Arkansas, the Million Man March in Washington DC, the Y2K Celebration on the National Mall, the Fiftieth Anniversary of the North American Treaty Organization (NATO), National Independence Day Celebrations on the National Mall, and provided support, protection and collaboration with partner law enforcement organizations to protect the President of the United States (POTUS), heads of state, and other dignitaries on numerous occasions.

 Chief Hinton participated in the transition process for upgrading the security operations for the NIH after the September 11, 2001, attacks on the United States.
 During this process, he oversaw the creation and the establishment of the NIH Police Field units at the Rocky Mountain Laboratories and the National Cancer Institute, Fort Detrick Campus.
 He played a significant role in establishing the NIH Perimeter Security System (PSS), organized a viable guard force to staff the PSS and operate the NIH Visitor Management System.
 Chief Hinton provides intelligence and other pertinent information to the NIH Senior Leadership staff.